isotopp/isotopp.github.io/_posts/2020-09-28-mysql-import-csv-not-using-load-data.md

 >
 > - In a Web environment where the clients are connecting from a Web server, a user could use LOAD DATA LOCAL to read any files that the Web server process has read access to (assuming that a user could run any statement against the SQL server).
 In this environment, the client with respect to the MySQL server actually is the Web server, not a remote program being run by users who connect to the Web server.

-The second issue in reality means that if the web server has a suitable XSS vulnerability, the attacker may use that to read any file the web server has access to, bouncing this through the database server.
+The second issue in reality means that if the web server has a suitable SQL injection vulnerability, the attacker may use that to read any file the web server has access to, bouncing this through the database server.

 In short, never use (or even enable) `LOAD DATA LOCAL`.